ibm-ecosystem-engineering/Watson-NLP/readme.md

 [Assets/Accelerators for Watson NLP](https://github.com/ibm-build-labs/Watson-NLP) (this repo) contains self-serve notebooks and documentation on how to create NLP models using Watson NLP library, how to serve Watson NLP models, and how to make inference requests from custom applications.
 With an IBM Cloud account a full production sample can be deployed in roughly one hour.

-🔴 IMPORTANT: At this point this functionality is experimental only and subject to change.

 Key Technologies:
 * [IBM Watson NLP](https://ibmdocs-test.mybluemix.net/docs/en/watson-libraries?topic=watson-natural-language-processing-home) (Natural Language Processing) comes with a wide variety of text processing capabilities, such as emotion analysis and topic modeling.
 Watson NLP is built on top of the best AI open source software.
 It provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
-The cloud-native Watson NLP containers can be deployed with Docker, on various Kubernetes-based platforms, or using cloud-based container services.
+The Watson NLP containers can be deployed with Docker, on various Kubernetes-based platforms, or using cloud-based container services.

 ## Outline

-Machine Learning notebooks, tutorials, and datasets focused on supporting a Data Scientist are under the [ML folder](ML/).
+Machine Learning notebooks, tutorials, and datasets focused on supporting a Data Science Engineer are under the [ML folder](ML/).
 Assets focused on deployment are under the [MLOps folder](MLOps/).
 Go to the respective folders to learn more about these assets.

 * [ML Assets](ML/)
     * [Emotion Classification](ML/Emotion-Classification/)